renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Contributing/contributing-templates.md

 slug: /contributing-templates
 ---

-Follow these best practices when submitting a template to Langflow.
+Follow these best practices when submitting a template to Aiexec.

-For template formatting examples, see the Langflow repository's [starter_projects](https://github.com/langflow-ai/langflow/tree/main/src/backend/base/langflow/initial_setup/starter_projects) folder.
+For template formatting examples, see the Aiexec repository's [starter_projects](https://github.com/khulnasoft-lab/aiexec/tree/main/src/backend/base/aiexec/initial_setup/starter_projects) folder.

 ## Create a PR to submit your template

 Follow these steps to submit your template:

-1. Fork the [Langflow repository](https://github.com/langflow-ai/langflow) on GitHub.
+1. Fork the [Aiexec repository](https://github.com/khulnasoft-lab/aiexec) on GitHub.
-2. Add your `template.json` file to the Langflow repository's [starter_projects](https://github.com/langflow-ai/langflow/tree/main/src/backend/base/langflow/initial_setup/starter_projects) folder in your fork.
+2. Add your `template.json` file to the Aiexec repository's [starter_projects](https://github.com/khulnasoft-lab/aiexec/tree/main/src/backend/base/aiexec/initial_setup/starter_projects) folder in your fork.
 3. Include the [Required items for template submission](#required-items-for-template-submission) listed below.
-4. Create a Pull Request from your fork to the main Langflow repository.
+4. Create a Pull Request from your fork to the main Aiexec repository.
 5. Include a screenshot of your template in the PR.

-The Langflow team will review your PR, offer feedback, and merge the template.
+The Aiexec team will review your PR, offer feedback, and merge the template.

 ## Required items for template submission